Godot equivalent to the Roblox function 'Model:MoveTo()'

 Sorry for the lack of info, this is the current behavior in Godot:

-And this is the wanted behavior in Roblox (old Roblox client is being used (with Novetus) because they deprecated HopperBins quite a while ago):
+And this is the wanted behavior in Roblox (old Roblox client is being used (with Novetus) because they deprecated HopperBins a long time ago, and I have disagreed with their business decisions for a while now):

 Unity also has a function that does something similar: Unity - Scripting API: Collider.ClosestPoint